 Notable People

-Zeke Miller: White House Reporter and Speed in Reliable Form
+Zeke Miller: The White House Reporter Who Made Speed Look Reliable

-Zeke Miller made speed look reliable on the White House beat, combining wire-service urgency with institutional discipline.
+Zeke Miller made speed look reliable on the White House beat, then moved into AP Washington leadership after years covering presidents.

 Notable People Contemporary, 2018 4 cited sources